 - Water to maintain proper hydration and joint lubrication

-Consult with a sports nutritionist to develop a diet plan tailored to your specific needs as an athlete.
+Check with a sports nutritionist to build a diet plan tailored to your specific needs as an athlete.

 10. Implement Regular Recovery and Rest Periods

-Overtraining can lead to fatigue, which increases your risk of injury.
-Incorporate adequate rest and recovery into your training schedule.
+Overtraining can lead to fatigue, which raises your injury risk.
+Build adequate rest and recovery into your training schedule.
 This includes:

 - Getting enough sleep (7-9 hours per night)